aneldev/dyna-ts-module-boilerplate/README.md

 If you want to exclude specific modules _while are not so clean like `pg`, `helmet`, `express`_, exclude them like this: `externals: ['helmet', 'pg', 'express']`.

+# Universal imports

+You can conditionally `import()` with ES6 `import` proposal where returns a Promise.

+In some cases, this async is not what we really want.
+Especially is we need something on constructor.

+This boiler plate supports universal imports with the scripts under `/dyna/universalImports.ts`.

+You can import conditionally and have the reference you want according the running environment **synchronously** without Promise.

+**Live example**

+In the node implementation, we import the mode deps like [this](https://github.com/aneldev/dyna-queue-handler/blob/master/src/node.ts).

+For the web we do the same like this [this](https://github.com/aneldev/dyna-queue-handler/blob/master/src/web.ts).

+Both the `node.ts` and `web.ts` are importing exporting from the universal implmentation _under the `src/`_.

+In the universal application we import the _conditional references_ with the `universalImport()` like [this](https://github.com/aneldev/dyna-queue-handler/blob/master/src/DynaQueueHandler.ts#L30).

 # References

 [Webpack configuration](https://webpack.github.io/docs/webpack-dev-server.html#webpack-dev-server-cli)